Seneca-ICTOER/Intro2C/docs/D-Modularity/library-functions.md

 ### math (Optional)

 The math library contains many functions that perform mathematical calculations.
 Their prototypes are listed in `<math.h>`.
-To compile a program that uses one of these function with the gcc compiler, we add the -lm option to the command line:
+To compile a program that uses one of these functions with the gcc compiler, we add the -lm option to the command line:

 ```
 gcc myProgram.c -lm